theolivenbaum/resin/README.md

 # &#9084; Resin

-Resin is a search engine of vector spaces that use hardware accelerated vector operations from [MathNet](https://github.com/mathnet/mathnet-numerics) when building and scanning indices.
+Resin is a search engine of vector spaces that uses hardware accelerated vector operations from [MathNet](https://github.com/mathnet/mathnet-numerics) when building and scanning indices.

 Resin includes a web query GUI, a HTTP JSON API and an embeddable API for reading, writing and analyzing your data.